dansteingart/without_the_hot_air/pages_md/SEwtHA_20.md

 In practice, hybrid technologies seem to give fuel savings of 20 or 30%.
 So neither these petrol/electric hybrids, nor the petrol/hydraulic hybrid featured in figure 20.17 seems to me to have really cracked the transport challenge.
 A 30% reduction in fossil-fuel consumption is impressive, but it’s not enough by this book’s standards.
 Our opening assumption was that we want to get off fossil fuels, or at least to reduce fossil fuel use by 90%.
 Can this goal be achieved without reverting to bicycles?

 <img src="figure152.png" width="216" height="248" />
-<span class="figurenumber">Figure 20.18</span>.
+<div class='caption'><span class="figurenumber">Figure 20.18</span>.
 A flywheel regenerative-braking system.
-Photos courtesy of Flybrid Systems.
+Photos courtesy of Flybrid Systems.</div>

 <img src="figure153.png" width="221" height="148" />
-<span class="figurenumber">Figure 20.19</span>.
-Toyota Prius – according to Jeremy Clarkson, “a very expensive, very complex, not terribly green, slow, cheaply made, and pointless way of moving around.”
+<div class='caption'><span class="figurenumber">Figure 20.19</span>.
+Toyota Prius – according to Jeremy Clarkson, “a very expensive, very complex, not terribly green, slow, cheaply made, and pointless way of moving around.”</div>

 <img src="figure421.png" width="695" height="155" />
 ### Electric vehicles